 SoFi Checking Account Features

-- $10 Minimum opening deposit with a debit card or checking account from a different bank.
+- Minimum opening deposit of $50 with a debit card or by linking a different bank account.

 - Get paid up to 2 days early with direct deposit.

 - No-fee Overdraft Coverage with qualifying monthly direct deposit.

 - Organize your money, set savings goals, and save your change with Vaults and Roundups.